 Select clean water sources and conduct a water test to identify possible problems.
 Well water is more likely to be hard than surface water.
 If a laboratory water test is not available, then some quick home testing can provide the necessary guidance.
 First, use a conductivity meter to test the electrical conductivity (EC) of the spray water.
 Although this test does not identify the ions present, it shows if a potential problem exists.
 EC values less than 500 µS/cm are considered safe.
 For values above 500, a hardness test is necessary to confirm the presence of antagonizing cations.
 Paper test strips compared to a colour scale are a quick way to determine hardness.

 If the water is hard, a generally accepted solution is to add ammonium sulphate (AMS) fertilizer at rates between 1 – 3% w/v of 21-0-0-24 to the spray tank, preferably before adding the herbicide.
-Spray grade liquid concentrate AMS product is available from Bayer CropScience and some other suppliers.
+Spray grade liquid concentrate AMS product is available from Bayer CropScience, Winfield United, and some other suppliers.
 The sulphate anions tie up the hard water cations, preventing them from antagonizing the herbicide.
-Liquid urea-ammonium nitrate (28-0-0) has also been shown to improve herbicide activity for some products, but because it does not contain the sulphate ion, it is not as effective as AMS.
+Liquid urea-ammonium nitrate (UAN, 28-0-0) has also been shown to improve herbicide activity for some products, but because it does not contain the sulphate ion, it is not as effective as AMS.

 Turbidity is a problem with surface waters, especially in areas of clay soils and after surface runoff.
 If spray water is taken from a pond, its turbidity can be reduced by adding aluminum sulphate at rates between 10 to 60 mg/L of pond water.
 Thorough agitation is required, and 80 to 95% removal of turbidity is achieved within 24 to 48 h (technical information here).